Top 10 Reasons Why the U.S. Economy Won't Collapse

 Before you run out to buy gold or stock up on canned goods, do two things.
 First, read the articles linked in the 10 points above.
 They will give you the facts the naysayers ignore.
 Or read "How the U.S. Economy Works."

-Second, understand what a real economic collapse looks like.
+Second, see what a real economic collapse looks like.
 On September 17, 2008, the U.S. economy almost collapsed.
 That's when companies pulled out trillions of dollars from money market accounts.
 It would have created a severe cash crunch had it continued.
 The nation's trucking industry would have ground to a halt.
 Gas stations would have gone dry.
 Grocery stores shelves would have gone empty.
 But those things didn’t happen because the Federal Reserve prevented the collapse.
 It guaranteed money market accounts and restored confidence.

 Iceland's economy collapsed in 2008.
 Its banks had defaulted on $62 billion of foreign debt.
 They had used the debt to finance foreign acquisitions.
 But Iceland's entire gross domestic product was only $14 billion.
 When the banks defaulted, foreign investors fled.
 Within a week, the krona lost half its value.
 The stock market dropped 95 percent.
 That's when almost every business in Iceland went bankrupt.